jouvetg/igm_old/doc/update_smb.md

-IGM can use several surface mass balance models:
+This function permits to choose between several surface mass balance models:

 * A very simple mass balance model based on a few parameters (ELA, ...), whose parameters are defined in file glacier.config.mb_simple_file.
 This surface mass balance is provided with IGM.